Spring Break with Kids: Staycation or Vacation?

 - Library day.
 Libraries often have activities for children especially during school breaks so check your local library schedule and see if there is anything your children would be interested in.
 Before or after the activity, you can hang out and look for books.
 Some libraries near us have toys and computers in the kids section for play time too.

 - Campout day(s).
 Need to fill two days.
 You can spend a good part of one day prepping for the campout and a good part of the following day enjoying your camp site and cleaning up.
 Pull out your camping gear, set up a tent, pull in the sleeping bags.
 Have a cookout on the grill.
 Have a fire pit?
 Remember the s’mores.
 Play some games like flashlight tag or tell stories.

 Did you get some unexpected time off or just have been too busy to plan your spring break with kids?
 Here are a few ideas for a last minute travel with kids vacation plan:

 - Camp for real.
-Depending on where you live, how well you fair in cold or how far you can travel to reach a good destination, you can go camping.
+Depending on where you live, how well you fair in cold or how far you can travel to reach a good destination, you can go camping or RVing.
 Camp grounds will be less busy than during the summer time so you are more likely to get that perfect spot and have fewer people around.
 Nature is coming back to life with birds singing and flowers blossoming.
 Bonus, fewer insects!